For Starters, an Investor Might Look at a Fund’s Holdings, Management and Philosophy.

 Index mutual funds should change only when the index changes.
 Even a drop out of the 10 biggest (as Exxon Mobil did in 2019) can change the mix of the fund, and managers will respond immediately.
 Being dropped from an index signals a company with big problems: Sears, Avon, Radio Shack and Lehman Brothers all bit the dust.
 Dell Computer went private, but managers nevertheless needed to adjust.
 Some funds are “index-like” in that they attempt to meet or beat an index but have the freedom not to replicate it exactly.
 These managers have more control over whether and when they turn over their fund’s portfolio.

 An active, aggressive manager may turn over the portfolio 100% or more in a year.
 Even with similar funds, the turnover can be very different.
-For example, the Fidelity Puritan Fund (ticker: FPURX) has a turnover of 132%; the Vanguard Wellington Fund (VWELX) has a turnover of 28%.
 There are several disadvantages to high turnover:

 - Higher management costs to monitor all the movement;